 Distracted driving is defined as any non-driving activity or event that has the potential to distract a driver.
 There are three types of distractions: cognitive, visual, and manual.
-At any given moment, environmental distractions can occur that makes driving more hazardous.
-Your coffee can spill, a child in the back seat can throw a tantrum, or the skies can suddenly let loose with a sudden thunderstorm — the list of possible driving distractions goes on and on.
+At any given moment, environmental distractions can occur that make driving more hazardous.
+Your coffee can spill, a child in the back seat can throw a tantrum, or the skies can suddenly let loose with a thunderstorm — the list of driving distractions goes on and on.

 Distracted driving is not just limited to technology use in the car.
 Eating and drinking while driving, grooming, changing the radio station, and even talking to other passengers are all activities that can result in distracted driving.

 Driving while texting is particularly dangerous since it involves all three types of distracted driving: